shiftymitch/assignments/2/README.md

 4. Links to view the project, and share the project.

 TO-DO:
-1. Currently, card share buttons do have any functionality, but I intend to write some javascript to enable social media sharing.
+1. Currently, card share buttons do not have any functionality, but I intend to write some javascript to enable social media sharing.
 2. The last card in the list will be a "+" button to add a new card.
 This button will be a javascript function to build a new div using template settings from a template card.